-Staff are paid three times during the summer; Saturday July 8th, Saturday July 22nd, and Saturday August 12th.
+Staff are paid four times during the summer; Friday July 5th, Friday July 19th, Friday August 2nd and Friday August 16th.
+Bonuses and bus counselor stipends are included in the final paycheck.
 Direct deposit is strongly encouraged.
 If you would like to arrange for direct deposit, the form can be found in the online staff portal.
+Camp Playland has a no tipping policy.
+Do not expect tips from parents.